melowdiequ/CTWBDEVL_Project/README.md

-*Movie Review Website*
+# Review Movies Finals

-This repository contains the frontend design of the project my group created for our class project.
+This repository contains the **frontend design** of the project my group created for our class project.

-It showcases the user interface and design elements but does not include backend functionality.